Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-RampsOver 1 – as of September 2025Direct access to AWS and Azure is available.
+Direct Cloud On-RampsOver 1 – as of September 2025Direct access to major providers, including AWS and Azure.

-Power Cost≈ USD 0.03/kWh – as of September 2025Extremely competitive pricing supports high-density deployments.
+Power Cost≈ USD $0.03/kWh – as of September 2025Among the most competitive power prices for industrial use globally.

-Sales Tax5% VAT – as of September 2025A standard Value Added Tax applies to services.
+Sales Tax5% VAT – as of September 2025Standard Value Added Tax applies to goods and services.

 Network & Connectivity Ecosystem